pablodecm/phd_thesis/src/103_chapter_3.md

-The Neyman construction [@10.2307/91337] provides a principled procedure to define $100(1-\alpha)\%$  confidence intervals which guarantee the property defined in [Equation @eq:confidence_interval], by inverting a an ensemble of hypothesis test, as defined in [Section @sec:hypo_test], by constructing simulated datasets for the different values that parameter $\theta$ can take.
+The Neyman construction [@10.2307/91337] provides a principled procedure to define $100(1-\alpha)\%$  confidence intervals which guarantee the property defined in [Equation @eq:confidence_interval], by inverting a an ensemble of hypothesis test (as defined in [Section @sec:hypo_test]), by using simulated datasets for the different values that parameter $\theta$ can take.
 Confidence intervals can be one-sided, e.g. such as the exclusion upper limits defined in [Equation @eq:observed_limit], or two-sided as